DLorenzoLaguno17/RadicalEncounter/README.md

 ## Game mechanics
 There are no mechanics in this version of the game, only the AI implemnted, performing their routines.

+## Controls
+* A - Move the camera clockwise.
+* D - Move the camera counterclockwise.

 # Credits

 ## Authors of the game